EdgeTier/gsheet/README.md

 2. Push new changes to _Master_ Branch on [Github](https://github.com/EdgeTier/gsheet)

 #### Jupyter Notebook
-When using Jupyter Notebook, new changes won't be reflected automatically after updating package.
-Either restart kernel each time or reload the package.
+When using Jupyter Notebook, new changes won't be reflected automatically after updating the package.
+Either restart the kernel each time or reload the package.

 ```python
 import gsheet